David Tompkins provides tips to keep children safe around cars and in your neighborhood.

 4) As you travel through neighborhoods, assume that a child will run out into the street.
 It will change the way you drive.

 5) Do away with distractions.
 Put away your phone and any other electronic devices.
 And turn down your radio to increase the likelihood of hearing any kids in the area.

-6) Kids dying in hot cars is preventable seasonal danger.
+6) Kids dying in hot cars is a preventable seasonal danger.
 Do not leave your kids in the car on hot days.
 Drivers should always check the car for young passengers on hot summer days and lock the doors to keep kids from playing inside.

 7) Make sure your child is properly restrained.
-Children under 8 must ride in an appropriate restraint (car seats, booster seats, or federally approved safety devices) unless the child is 4 feet, 9 inches or taller.
+Children under 8 must ride in an appropriate restraint (car seats, booster seats or federally approved safety devices) unless the child is 4 feet, 9 inches or taller.

 Every child who is not secured in a child restraint must be secured in a vehicle seat belt.